 Going back to The Young Persons’ Money Index study, a whopping 75% of youngsters say that most of their financial understanding and knowledge comes from their parents.
 This can of course be great if your parents are savvy with money – but what if they’re not?

-The financial education kids receive at home can depend massively on the family background.
-For example, children of entrepreneurial parents with property wealth would learn very different things about money compared to children whose parents are on a minimum salary and in a constant debt cycle.
-When a parent makes bad choices with finances or has debt problems themselves, these money habits tend to transfer over into their kids as well.
+The financial education kids receive at home can depend massively on their family background.
+For example, children of entrepreneurial parents with property wealth would learn very different things about money compared to children whose parents are in a constant debt cycle.
+When a parent makes bad choices with finances or has debt problems themselves, these money habits tend to transfer over to their kids as well.

-Finally, regardless of parents’ financial situation, if they find money a taboo and a difficult topic to discuss, how can they teach their kids about this?
+Finally, many parents even find it daunting to talk about money with their partner.
+So regardless of parents’ financial situation, if they find money a taboo and a difficult topic to discuss, how can they teach their kids about the topic?

 While parents’ role in personal finance education unarguably remains important, it’s the education system’s responsibility to provide equal learning opportunities to all children.